 Treating A Snakebite on a Dog (You Can’t Do This at Home)

 Bites that aren’t serious or venomous can be treated by your veterinarian as a puncture wound.
-This includes thoroughly flushing and cleaning the area and providing antibiotic, anti-inflammatory, and pain medications as needed.
+Treatments will be determined by your veterinarian based on the location and type of snake bite.

 Venomous bite treatment is determined by the type of snake and severity of the wound and tissue damage.
 The generalized course of treatment addresses the symptoms of shock, low blood pressure, and infection.
 If there’s evidence of respiratory distress, that is addressed as well.
 Normally, dogs are hospitalized for at least one to several days.
 It’s then advised to restrict activity and let them rest for one to two weeks.